The Ringy Blog

 3. Leverage Connector Integrations

-Sometimes connector integrations are the way to go to get the functionality you need between your CRM and the software you need to connect with it.
-Connector integrations act as middlemen or third-party triggers that complete the connection between two pieces of software for you without you having to do a bunch of complex coding.
+Sometimes, connector integrations are the best way to get the functionality you need to connect your CRM with other software.
+Connector integrations act as middlemen or third-party triggers that bridge two pieces of software without requiring complex coding.

-For example, Zapier can facilitate custom workflow automation, triggers, and actions between essentially any two pieces of software.
+Zapier, for example, can facilitate custom workflow automation, triggers, and actions between essentially any two pieces of software.

 Consider this scenario:

-• If your company uses Slack, Zapier can make it so that when a certain command is inputted in Slack, it automatically updates information in your Google Calendar.
+1. Your company uses Slack, and Zapier connects it to Google Calendar.
+When a certain command is entered in Slack, it automatically creates an event in your calendar.

-• Let’s say you’re talking to a customer in Slack and want to book a video call with them.
-By entering a certain command, you can trigger Slack to book the video call for you via Google Calendar.
+2. You're chatting with a customer in Slack and want to book a video call.
+By entering a specific command, Slack triggers Google Calendar to schedule the meeting.

-• If your CRM is integrated with Google Calendar, the appointment will also appear in your CRM.
+3. If your CRM is integrated with Google Calendar, the appointment also appears in your CRM automatically.

-This is just one example of how connector integrations can work, but the possibilities really are endless.
+This is just one example of how connector integrations work, but the possibilities are genuinely endless.

 4. Write Specific Code to Connect Systems